What is the mentorship process on mkdev?

-Mentors already gone far in programming and now they can give you some guidance.
-With their help you will be on the right track, learning things useful in development and not wasting your time on something you’ll never use again.
+Our mentors have already gone far in programming and now they want to guide you.
+With their help you will be on the right track, learning useful development skills, and not wasting your time chasing wrong ideas.

 Before you begin

-Your learning at mkdev is made-to-measure, there’s no time limit and you can learn everything you’d like to.
-Your program is tailored and based on your needs only.
+Your learning at mkdev is made-to-measure and unlimited.
+Mentorship is tailored to fit your needs.
 Before starting your studies, think a little and decide what your main goal is.

 Get the gist of a new technology